5 Signs Your Vulnerability Management Solution Isn’t Working

 5. Compliance Concerns

 When it comes to compliance, you want to ensure you can trust your vendors to help simplify the process.
-But most importantly, your VM solution should prevent a failed audit, fines, and security incidents.
+But most importantly, your Vulnerability Management solution should prevent a failed audit, fines, and security incidents.

 One compliance red flag is the lack of a comprehensive evaluation of your security standing for the past 12 to 18 months.
 Make sure your VM solution offers compliance-related scans such as PCI and best-practice scans such as CIS Benchmarks.